 Given a training dataset \((y_i,x_i)_{i=1}^N\) of example input-output pairs, our goal is to train a model, i.e. to find the function \(f\).
 The key question is: how do we represent a multivariate function so as to obtain a desirable \(f\)?

-Kolmogorov demonstrated that any real-valued continuous function \(f(\mathbf{x})\) defined on \(E^n\) can be represented as a convolution of two single variable functions:
+Kolmogorov demonstrated that any real-valued continuous function \(f(\mathbf{x})\) on \(E^n\) can be represented as a composition of single-variable functions:

 where \(g_q\) are continuous single-variable functions defined on \(\phi_q(E^n)\).
 Kolmogorov further showed that the \(\phi_q\) functions can be decomposed into sums of single-variable functions:

-The theorem has seen several refinements over time, the inner functions could be Hölder continuous and Lipschitz continuous, though this required modifications to both the outer and inner functions.
+The theorem has been refined over time, with inner functions becoming Hölder continuous and Lipschitz continuous, requiring modifications to both outer and inner functions.

 A significant development has been the emergence of Kolmogorov-Arnold Networks (KANs).
 The key innovation of KANs is their use of learnable functions rather than weights on the network edges.
 This replaces traditional linear weights with univariate functions, typically parametrized by splines, enhancing both representational capacity and interpretability.